Categories

 What is the Patent Filing Grace Period?

-Obtaining rights in an invention require affirmatively filing a patent application.
+Obtaining rights in an invention requires affirmatively filing a patent application.
 There is a limited one-year grace period in the U.S. to file a patent application after the invention has been disclosed or commercialized before patent rights are lost.
 In the context of an inventor’s own prior activities, the term “critical date” refers to the beginning of the grace period one year before the “effective filing date” of a claimed invention.
 Understanding this grace period is important in order to know when patenting becomes barred, or may have already been barred, due to an inventor’s own prior actions.

 The U.S. patent laws generally bar patenting if “the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention” or if “the claimed invention was described in a patent . . . or in an application for patent published or deemed published . . . [that] names another inventor and was effectively filed before the effective filing date of the claimed invention.”
 (35 U.S.C. § 102(a)).
 In other words, disclosures and commercial exploitation of an invention prior to the critical date qualify as “prior art” that can be held against a later-filed patent or patent application.
 Such prior art is used to evaluate the patentability (or validity) of a claimed invention.